The numerical equivalence relation for height functions and ampleness and nefness criteria for divisors: ample divisors and the fractional limit of Weil heights

 \begin{ex} Let $V$ be a projective surface defined over a number field, let $D$ be a ample divisor and let $E$ be a pseudo-effective divisor.
 Then, $V$ allows the Zariski decomposition and hence

 \end{ex}

 \begin{thm} Let $V,W$ be projective varieties defined over a number field $k$, let $\phi :W \rightarrow V$ be a dominant morphism and let $D_W, D_V$ be ample divisors on $W$ and $V$ respectively.
-And let $\mu(\phi, D_W, D_V)$ be Silverman's height expansion coefficient of dominant map $\phi$ \cite{S3} defined to be
+Let $\mu(\phi, D_W, D_V)$ be Silverman's height expansion coefficient of dominant map $\phi$ \cite{S3}:

 Then,

 \end{thm} \begin{proof} Suppose $\mu(\phi, D_W, D_V) \geq \alpha $.
 Then, by definition of $\mu$, there is a open set $U$ such that

 Since